Introduction Paragraph Examples: 20+ Eye-Catching Ways to Start an Essay

 “When I was five years old, I was playing with a puppy but stumbled upon a rock and got a scar across my cheek.
 [HOOK] That’s how I learned my first lesson about little events that leave visible marks on us, both sad and sweet, from the perspective of time [TOPIC SENTENCE].
 The scar from the incident reminds me of the fun of being a careless child [CONTEXT SENTENCE].
 As an adult now, I reevaluate this experience and learn both how to be a child again and how to deal with consequences of being childish [THESIS STATEMENT].”

-“Having experienced life-threatening situations at an early age taught me the value of life.
-In this essay, I will analyze the value of personal relations in Shakespeare’s “Romeo and Juliet.”
+Weak Example: "Having experienced life-threatening situations at an early age taught me the value of life.
+In this essay, I will analyze the value of personal relations in Shakespeare's 'Romeo and Juliet.'"
+(The personal story is interesting, but doesn't connect to the essay's stated topic.)

 2. Descriptive essay introduction example: Create cinematic imagery